Axion-hr/handbook/docs/api-standards.md

 ## Versions
 API versioning should be done by using a `major.minor.patch` versionins sheme.
 Bug fixes, new releases that don't change the feature set should increment the `patch` version.
 New features should increase the `minor` version and breaking changes should never be introduced.
 So `major` version should not be increased without scheduling an all-hands meeting and making a small presentation of why are we making breaking changes, how to implement them when using your API and there is a 90% chance you'll be instructed not to do it.
 Good luck.

+Suggested approach for method versioning is to start with the version:

+`GET /v1/poi?page=0&size=100`

+This makes it easier to introduce `/v2/` wihtout any breaking changes.
+Just leave `/v1/` alive and impelement cool new features on `/v2/`.

 ## HTTP Methods
 We'll be using HTTP methods for CRUD operation in a REST services.
 The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, PATCH, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.
 (Most of the text taken from [here](https://www.restapitutorial.com/lessons/httpmethods.html))